rndmh3ro/golang-s2i/README.md

 ### Using Docker

 #### Create the builder image
-The following command will create a builder image named golang-centos7 based on the Dockerfile that was created previously.
+The following command will create a builder image named golang-centos7.
 ```
 docker build -t golang-centos7 .
 ```

-Once the image has finished building, the command *s2i usage golang-centos7* will print out the help info that was defined in the *usage* script.

 #### Testing the builder image
 The builder image can be tested using the following commands: